 In your work as a nurse, you will meet people representing different cultures and backgrounds.
 Therefore, it is important to possess international and multicultural knowledge, regardless of whether you will be based in Finland or abroad.

-Therefore, studying in a multicultural learning environment and improving your language skills during your studies will be very useful for your career.
 You may also go abroad on an exchange programme or work placement.

 After your second year of nursing studies, you may apply for admission to a so-called dual degree programme.
 This Dual Degree involves one academic year of studies at Nazareth University in the USA.
 The student receives a degree certificate from both countries, Finland and the USA.

 Tuition fees and scholarships